Spring Garden Revival

 Contact Brookline's Department of Public Works for Weed Debris Disposal & Municipal Composting Programs

-Proper weed debris management in Brookline is essential for environmental protection and compliance with state and local regulations.
-The Department of Public Works oversees specialized weed disposal, requiring healthy weeds to be placed in municipal composting, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty plastic and sent to landfill—never composted.
-Diseased plants are quarantined for controlled disposal, and seedy weeds require careful containment to prevent spread.
-Soil clods and rocks should be coordinated through the Transfer Station, with all yard waste in biodegradable paper bags (no plastic per MassDEP), and woody weeds bundled to a maximum of 4-foot length and <50 lbs using biodegradable twine.
-Finished municipal compost is available for soil improvement, with seasonal distribution in spring and fall.
-Strictly, no debris may be disposed of in streets, gutters, or storm drains to prevent MS4 violations and protect local water quality.
+Proper weed debris management in Brookline is essential for environmental protection and regulatory compliance.
+The Department of Public Works (DPW) oversees specialized disposal categories: healthy weeds are accepted in municipal composting, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty plastic and sent to landfill—never composted.
+Diseased plants require quarantine and controlled disposal, and seedy weeds must be contained to prevent spread.
+Yard waste is collected in biodegradable paper bags only, with woody weeds limited to 4-foot bundles under 50 lbs and tied with biodegradable twine.
+Soil clods and rocks require Transfer Station coordination, including permits and fees.
+Finished municipal compost is available for soil improvement and restoration projects, with seasonal distribution in spring and fall.
+Strictly no debris may be placed in streets, gutters, or storm drains to prevent MS4 violations and protect water quality.

 Brookline Public Works Department